-See PR 07-01 for a more detailed list of items that are required for all PC submittals (e.g., design information on coversheet, example form DSA 103: List of Required Structural Tests and Special Inspections on the drawings, PC sheet index, etc.).
+See PR 07-01 for a more detailed list of items that are required for all PC submittals.
 The documents required to be submitted for PC approval are listed on form DSA 3: Project Submittal Checklist.
 Site-specific information is not necessary as that information will be provided when a specific construction project is submitted for DSA review.